IDinsight/ask-a-question/docs/develop/testing/speech-service-testing.md

 make tests
 ```

-??? info "This command performs the following actions"
+This command performs the following actions:

 1. Creates the required directories
 2. Downloads the necessary models
 3. Runs `pytest`
 4. Cleans up by removing the created models and directories

 This automated process simplifies test execution and cleanup.

-## Debugging unit tests
+### Debugging unit tests

 Debugging these tests can be done normally, as no containers are required in the process.